RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### EmulationStation isn't detecting my ROMs!

-* Are they in the right folders?
-You can check what folders ES is using with `nano ~/.emulationstation/es_systems.cfg`.
+* Are they in the right folders? *Remember, paths are case sensitive*.
+You can check what folders ES is using with: `nano ~/.emulationstation/es_systems.cfg`.
-* Is ES looking for the right format?
-You can check what format ES is searching with `nano ~/.emulationstation/es_systems.cfg`.
+* Is ES looking for the right file extension? *Remember, the extension is case sensitive*.
+You can check what format ES is searching with: `nano ~/.emulationstation/es_systems.cfg`.
-* Are your ROMs in a compressed format?
-EmulationStation *does not* search inside zip files, though some emulators (like MAME) will expect a zip file.
+* Are your ROMs in a compressed format? *EmulationStation does not search inside zip files*, though some emulators (like MAME) will expect a zip file.

 ### My emulator won't close through my gamepad!